Dionysius Wielobycki: Life

 He was born the second son of Stanislaw Wielobycki a judge and his wife Sophie Soboloska in 1813.
-The family had lived initially in Byten in the Wolyn region in what is now Ukraine then moved west to what is now Poland (but was then Austria-Hungary territory) in or near Kraków, where he studied Medicine.
+The family had lived initially in Byten in the Wolyn region in what is now Ukraine then moved west to what is now Poland (but was then Austria-Hungary territory) in or near Kraków, where he studied medicine.
 He would have spoken both German and Polish.
 He was a member of the Kraków Astronomical Society.

 In 1830/31 he and his whole family took arms in a local fight for independence from Russia (November Uprising) and recognition of their Polish identity.
-His father was a Captain in this resistance movement.
+His father was a captain in this resistance movement.

-Initially studying Science at Kraków University and Bonn University under a false (German) name, he obtained a PhD at the University of Berlin in 1837.
+Initially studying science at Kraków University and Bonn University under a false (German) name, he obtained a PhD at the University of Berlin in 1837.
 Originally intending to stay in Kraków his role in the 1830 rebellion was exposed and he was imprisoned in Kraków.
-He escaped and managed to evade capture in a 900km cross country trip to Hamburg.
+He escaped and managed to evade capture in a 900 km cross-country trip to Hamburg.

 In 1839 he left Germany with his older brother Severin Wielobycki, sailing from Hamburg to Leith.
-He initially made a living teaching French (which was more in demand than Polish or German.
+He initially made a living teaching French (which was more in demand than Polish or German).

-In 1841 he enrolled at Edinburgh University with his brother, both studying Medicine.
+In 1841 he enrolled at Edinburgh University with his brother, both studying medicine.
 They received their doctorate (MD) in 1843 and his brother left to Canada soon thereafter (but returned to Britain and worked in London).
 His dissertation was on "plica polonica".
 From 1843 to 1845 he was assistant surgeon at the Royal Maternity Hospital.
 He was created a Licentiate of the Royal College of Physicians of Edinburgh (LRCPE).
 He was then living at 35 York Place, Edinburgh.

 He decided to focus in the field of homeopathy and joined Drs Francis Black and John Rutherford Russell in the Stockbridge Homeopathic Dispensary.
 Up to this time he was living at a flat at 25 Montagu Street in the south of the city.